sensuality (sent * shu * wal * id * ee) :the enjoyment, expression, or pursuit of physical pleasure

 Here is the first of a series of exercises to engage the senses.
 Let’s get visually stimulated.

-Go someplace [any place] or many places [any places].
-Bring your camera with you.
-Explore your environment visually.
+To begin, explore your environment visually, without attachment to finding anything.
 Get up close to things.
 Get farther away.
 Look at them upside down, and then right side up.
 Hold your hand over them and notice the shadow you create.
 Notice how it changes the object you are seeing.
 Notice movement, even if the object is still.
 Notice emotion, if you experience any.
 Notice memories.
 Notice angles.
 Notice color.
-And then, capture them in pictures.

 Here are [some of] mine.